How to Avoid Getting Stuck With an RV You Can't Sell

 Salesmen and dealerships want you to think that everybody is buying the most expensive new and used RVs.
 They finance them for you to make things easy and offer perks to make you think you’re getting a good deal.

-Just remember that once you sign your contract, you own your vehicle.
+Just remember that once you sign your contract, you own your vehicle and you most likely will only use it a few months out of each year.